- Home

 There are two options for bone-strengthening drug treatment:

-- bisphosphonates – a group of drugs that can be given as an injection into a vein (intravenously) or as a tablet (orally)
+- bisphosphonates – a group of drugs that can be given as an injection into a vein (intravenously) or taken as a tablet (orally)

 - denosumab – given as an injection under the skin (subcutaneously).

-These will vary depending on how the drugs are taken.
-Bisphosphonates taken intravenously can cause muscle and joint pain, fatigue, nausea or flu-like symptoms such as shivering and fever.
 Bisphosphonates taken orally may make your throat sore, or cause indigestion or nausea.
 Occasionally, bisphosphonates can cause kidney damage.
 Your kidney function will be monitored with regular blood tests.

 All bone-strengthening drugs can lower calcium levels, so your doctor may advise you to take calcium and vitamin D supplements.